Owens Corning (NYSE:OC) Shares Sold by Alliancebernstein L.P.

 Owens Corning stock opened at $77.48 on Friday.
 Owens Corning has a 1-year low of $28.56 and a 1-year high of $87.89.
 The company has a debt-to-equity ratio of 0.80, a current ratio of 1.95 and a quick ratio of 1.29.
 The stock has a market cap of $8.13 billion, a PE ratio of -15.47, a P/E/G ratio of 1.32 and a beta of 1.54.
 The stock’s fifty day moving average is $82.75 and its two-hundred day moving average is $74.48.

-Owens Corning announced that its board has initiated a share buyback plan on Thursday, December 3rd that authorizes the company to buyback 10,000,000 shares.
-This buyback authorization authorizes the construction company to repurchase shares of its stock through open market purchases.
-Stock buyback plans are generally an indication that the company’s management believes its shares are undervalued.
+Owens Corning announced that its board has authorized a share buyback plan on Thursday, December 3rd that allows the company to repurchase 10,000,000 outstanding shares.
+This repurchase authorization allows the construction company to purchase shares of its stock through open market purchases.
+Stock repurchase plans are usually an indication that the company’s board of directors believes its shares are undervalued.

-The company also recently announced a quarterly dividend, which will be paid on Friday, April 2nd.
-Stockholders of record on Friday, March 5th will be given a dividend of $0.26 per share.
-This represents a $1.04 dividend on an annualized basis and a dividend yield of 1.34%.
-The ex-dividend date of this dividend is Thursday, March 4th.
-Owens Corning’s dividend payout ratio (DPR) is currently 22.91%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, April 2nd.
+Shareholders of record on Friday, March 5th will be paid a $0.26 dividend.
+This represents a $1.04 dividend on an annualized basis and a yield of 1.34%.
+The ex-dividend date is Thursday, March 4th.
+Owens Corning’s dividend payout ratio is presently 22.91%.

 Several research analysts recently weighed in on the company.
-Truist upgraded Owens Corning from a “hold” rating to a “buy” rating and increased their price objective for the stock from $68.00 to $950.00 in a research report on Wednesday, December 16th.
-Barclays raised their price target on Owens Corning from $82.00 to $89.00 and gave the stock an “equal weight” rating in a research report on Thursday, February 25th.
-Royal Bank of Canada raised their price target on Owens Corning from $77.00 to $88.00 and gave the stock a “sector perform” rating in a research report on Thursday, February 18th.
-Credit Suisse Group raised their price target on Owens Corning from $78.00 to $83.00 and gave the stock a “neutral” rating in a research report on Thursday, February 18th.
-Finally, UBS Group started coverage on Owens Corning in a research report on Tuesday, December 8th.
-They set a “sell” rating and a $61.00 price target for the company.
+UBS Group assumed coverage on Owens Corning in a research report on Tuesday, December 8th.
+They issued a “sell” rating and a $61.00 price objective for the company.
+Credit Suisse Group increased their price objective on Owens Corning from $78.00 to $83.00 and gave the stock a “neutral” rating in a research report on Thursday, February 18th.
+The Goldman Sachs Group lowered Owens Corning from a “buy” rating to a “sell” rating and lowered their price objective for the stock from $95.00 to $76.00 in a research report on Wednesday.
+Barclays increased their price objective on Owens Corning from $82.00 to $89.00 and gave the stock an “equal weight” rating in a research report on Thursday, February 25th.
+Finally, Truist upgraded Owens Corning from a “hold” rating to a “buy” rating and raised their price target for the stock from $68.00 to $950.00 in a research report on Wednesday, December 16th.
 Two research analysts have rated the stock with a sell rating, twelve have given a hold rating, seven have issued a buy rating and one has issued a strong buy rating to the company.
 Owens Corning currently has a consensus rating of “Hold” and an average target price of $109.95.

 About Owens Corning